emarsden/dash-mpd-cli/README.md

 ```

 Static musl-libc builds don’t work with OpenSSL, which is why we disable default features on the
-reqwest crate and build it with rustls-tls support.
+dash-mpd crate and build it with rustls-tls support.